NotebookLM vs ChatGPT: Which Is Better for Research? (2026)

 • Long-form structured content often repeats earlier points, especially without specific instructions to avoid it.

 • File uploads in Projects do not persist as cleanly as notebooks do in NotebookLM.
-Context can get diluted beyond 500,000 tokens.
+Context can get diluted on very long sessions.

 Why Both Tools Have the Same Problem

 Despite being very different tools, NotebookLM and ChatGPT share some core weaknesses.
 Both need an internet connection to work.
-Neither is a native app built for Mac or iPhone (they both run in a web browser).
+Neither is a native app built for Mac or iPhone, since they both run in a web browser.

 Your data goes to their servers, not your own device.
 The best features on both are locked behind monthly subscriptions that add up over time.
 These shared gaps matter, especially for anyone who cares about privacy or wants to work without depending on the internet.